joshho/ajaxQueue.js/README.md

   There is a todo to investigate how web workers can solve this issue.

 ### Author Notes ###
-  My first plugin, I needed an ajax queue-r for pages with thousands of ajax requests.
+  My first plugin, I needed an ajax queuer for pages with thousands of ajax requests.

 ### License ###
 http://creativecommons.org/licenses/by-nc-sa/3.0/